Andrewsturick/intro-to-graph-ql/README.md

 # Intro to GraphQL
-> Scott Moss & Frontend Masters
+> Copy of Scott Moss & Frontend Masters repo.
+Copying so commits can be tracked on my github

 ## Resources
 * [Slides](https://slides.com/scotups/intro-to-graphql)